GSA/digitalgov.gov/content/communities/web-managers-forum.md

 ---
-# View this page at https://digital.gov/communities/web-content-managers
-# Learn how to edit our pages at https://workflow.digital.gov

-slug: web-content-managers
-date: 2013-11-21 2:31:00 -0500
-title: "Web Content Managers"
+title: Web Content Managers
 deck: ""
-summary: "The Web Content Managers Forum is a community of government employees who share ideas, challenges, lessons learned, and best practices in managing the content of government websites."
+summary: The Web Content Managers Forum is a community of government employees who share ideas, challenges, lessons learned, and best practices in managing the content of government websites.

-# see all topics at https://digital.gov/topics
+# See all topics at https://digital.gov/topics
 topics:
   - metrics
   - product-management